 Workforce Enrollment

-NLF: Boards must ensure that individuals referred by Metrix are eligible for and enrolled in WIOA Adult, Dislocated Worker (DW), or Youth Statewide programs prior to confirmation of participant eligibility for Metrix industry certification assistance.
+NLF: Boards must ensure that individuals referred by Metrix are eligible for and enrolled as W-P program participants prior to confirmation of participant eligibility for Metrix industry certification assistance.

+NLF: Boards must ensure that Workforce Solutions Office staff members determine eligibility for individuals by completing the following steps:

+Conduct an eligibility determination by verifying and documenting the following criteria in WorkInTexas.com:

+Eligibility to work in the United States (completed WIOA Authorization to Work form)

+Age 18 or older

+Selective Service registration, as applicable, for male participants

+Upload eligibility documents in WorkInTexas.com through the Documents (Staff) tab

-NLF: Boards must be aware that for each individual enrolled in Metrix industry certification assistance, appropriate staff mustdocument the following in The Workforce Information System of Texas (TWIST):
+NLF: Boards must be aware that for each individual enrolled in Metrix industry certification assistance, appropriate staff must:

-For all individuals (including Adults): work authorization, age, and Selective Service registration status

-For Youth: in-school or out-of-school status

-For DWs: dislocation documentation

-Enrollment in the Metrix statewide program using:

-WIOA Adult Statewide Fund (11), WIOA DW Statewide Fund (21), or WIOA Youth Statewide Fund (31), as applicable

-WIOA Statewide Project sub-fund (83)
+open a W-P participant application in WorkInTexas.com or ensure that an active one exists; and

+identify Metrix industry certification assistance referrals by:

+selecting Metrix 7B - Certification Assistance from the Special Project/Indicators under the Miscellaneous tab of the participant’s W-P application; and

+opening the OST – (147, OST) Other State or Local Training service.

+NLF: Boards must ensure that staff uses the date of the email in which an individual was referred to Metrix certifications as the start date of service (OST).

-Short-term Educational Service (82) NLF: Boards must ensure that staff members are aware that no services other than Short-term Educational Service (82) may be provided through the WIOA Statewide Project sub-fund (83).
-Additional services, including any support services, must be provided through locally funded programs for eligible individuals.
+NLF: Boards must ensure that staff members are aware that any additional services, including any support services, must be provided through other programs for eligible individuals.

-LF: Boards may coenroll current local program participants in WIOA Statewide Project sub-fund (83), when determined eligible, in order to provide referrals to Metrix industry certification assistance.

 Referral of Eligible Individuals to Metrix